Inspire and educate your team with these Black History Month quotes for work in 2023.

 Black History Month is a month to celebrate the accomplishments and the history of Black people.
 Additionally, this is a time to recognize the unjust treatment of Black people throughout history as well as systemic injustices that persist today.

 As a result, Black History Month is an opportune time to demonstrate your company’s commitment to diversity, equity, and inclusion.
-Whether you choose a fun team-building activity, a thought provoking dialogue, or a hands on social justice project, Black History Month can be a time of connection and learning for your team.
+Black History Month can be a time of deeper connection and learning for your team.
+Honor the occasion with a team-building activity, a thought provoking dialogue, or a hands on social justice project.

 How to Share Black History Month Quotes with Your Team